Linuxfabrik/kickstart/CONTRIBUTING.md

 ### Versioning the Kickstart File

-All three installer config files (`lf-rhel.cfg`, `lf-debian.cfg`, `lf-ubuntu.cfg`) carry a shared running build stamp under the name `LF_KICKSTART_VERSION`.
-The same stamp value applies to all three files at any given time — it is a repo-wide build marker, not a per-file version.
+Each of the three installer config files (`lf-rhel.cfg`, `lf-debian.cfg`, `lf-ubuntu.cfg`) carries its own running build stamp under the name `LF_KICKSTART_VERSION`.
+The stamp is per-file: only the file whose effective content changes gets bumped, and the three values may legitimately diverge over time.

 The format is `YYYYMMDDNN`, where `YYYYMMDD` is the build date and `NN` is a two-digit daily sequence number starting at `01`.
 Example: `2026041501` for the first build on 2026-04-15, `2026041502` for the second on the same day.